feathers-plus/docs/source/v1/batch-loader/index.md

     ...
   );
   ```

+- **Details**

+  The array of keys may contain duplicates when the batch-loader's memoization cache is disabled.

+  <p class="tip">Function does not handle keys of type Object nor Array.</p>

+{% apiFootnote getUniqueKeys BatchLoader %}

 <!--- getResultsByKey ----------------------------------------------------------------------------->
 <h2 id="get-results-by-key">static BatchLoader.getResultsByKey( keys, records, getRecordKeyFunc, type [, options] )</h2>

+Reorganizes the records from the service call into the result expected from the batch function.

 - **Arguments:**
   - `{Array<String | Number>} keys`